dsfsi/Ngram_to_Transformers_LID/README.md

-DSFSI Project Starter
+DSFSI Language Identification Githup Repository
 ==============================

 _This documentation is aimed to help provide information that explains what a project is about._

-Last updated: August 2023
+Last updated: September 2024

 ## Table of contents